gquere/gquere.github.io/sstic2020_writeup/step3.md

 ![a](./step3_svh_room.png)

-All that we've got to start is a PCAP file and ... a windows 98 tip.
+All that we've got to start the next step is a PCAP file and ... a windows 98 tip.
 Buckle up, for the next one is a beast.

 Next part: [step 4](./step4)